Alvin Kamara Player Prop Bets for NFL Week 7 | New Orleans vs. Seattle 10/25/2021

 Matchup vs. Seattle

-- In his one career matchup against the Seahawks, Kamara recorded 69 rushing yards, 21.5 fewer yards than his over/under in Monday's game.
+- In his lone career matchup against the Seahawks, Kamara notched 69 rushing yards, 24.5 fewer yards than his over/under in Monday's game.

-- Kamara ran for a touchdown in that contest against the Seahawks.
+- The Seahawks have the NFL's 30th-ranked defense against the run, surrendering 140.8 yards per game.

-- The Seahawks allow 140.8 yards per game on the ground, the NFL's 30th-ranked rush defense.
+- Kamara and the Saints will face off against the NFL's 15th-ranked defense in terms of rushing touchdowns allowed (six).

 Recent Performances

-- Against the Football Team in Week 5, Kamara rushed 16 times for 71 yards (4.4 yards per attempt) and scored one touchdown.
+- Kamara put together a 71-yard rushing performance in his Week 5 matchup with the Football Team, carrying the ball 16 times (averaging 4.4 yards per carry) while scoring one touchdown.

-- He also hauled in five passes for 51 yards and scored one touchdown through the air.
+- He also caught five passes for 51 yards and scored one touchdown through the air.

-- During his last three games, Kamara has piled up 280 yards (93.3 per game) on 66 carries with one touchdown.
+- Kamara has 280 yards on 66 carries (93.3 ypg) with one rushing touchdown during his last three games.

-- He also has 80 receiving yards on eight catches (26.7 yards per game) and two touchdowns. .
+- He's also caught eight passes for 80 yards (26.7 per game) and two touchdowns.

 Kamara's New Orleans Teammates